 List of Benefits Y/N % of female employees who availed for the year % of male employees who availed for the year

 SSS

 PhilHealth

 Pag-ibig

 Parental leaves

 Vacation leaves

 Sick leaves

-Medical benefits (aside from PhilHealth))
+Medical benefits (aside from

+PhilHealth))

-Housing assistance (aside from Pagible)
+Housing assistance (aside from Pag-

+ibig)

 Retirement fund (aside from SSS)

 Further education support

 Company stock options

 Telecommuting

 Flexible-working Hours

 (Others)

 What is the impact and where does it occur?
 What is the organization's involvement in the impact?
-Management Approach Undicate involvement in the impact lies caused by the What policies, commitments, goals and targets, responsibilities, resources, grievance mechanisms, and/or projects, programs, and initiatives do you have to manage the material topic?
+Management Approach business operations and/or supply chain) What policies, commitments, goals and targets, responsibilities, resources, grievance mechanisms, and/or projects, programs, and initiatives do you have to manage the material topic?

-&lt;sup>5 Employees are individuals who are in an employment relationship with the organization, according to national law or its application (GRI

-Standards 2016 Glossary)

-Attrition are = (no. of new hires - no. of turnover)/(average of total no. of employees of previous year and total no. of employees of current
+&lt;sup>5 Employees are individuals who are in an employment relationship with the organization, according to national law or its application (GRI $\frac{\text{Standards 2016 Glossary}}{\text{6} \text{Attrition are} = (no. of new hires - no. of turnover)/(average of total no. of employees of previous year and total no. of employees of current$ year)

 What are the Risk/s Identified?
 Management Approach Identify risk/s related to material topic of the organization What are the Opportunity/ies Identified?
-Management Approach
+Management Approach Identify the opportunity/ies related to material topic of the organization